mbg-unsw/pnuc/README.md

-# MI-CRE Methods Group journal club: Prevalent new-user cohort design
+# Introduction to the prevalent new-user cohort design
-A journal club presentation based on Tran and Suissa (2021).
+An introuctory presentation based on Tran and Suissa (2021).

 This paper applies the prevalent new-user cohort design to look at the effect of PPI treatment on mortality in idiopathic pulmonary fibrosis.
-It compares two different approaches to informative censoring within the PNUC design, along with the marginal structural Cox model (MSCM) as an alternative.
+It describes the PNUC design, puts it in context and compares its results with the marginal structural Cox model (MSCM) as an alternative.

+Delivered to the University of New South Wales Causal research, analysis and inference collective (CRAIC) meeting on 5 February 2024.

 Delivered to the Centre of Research Excellence in Medicines Intelligence Methods Group journal club meeting on 1 July 2021.